 According to Scott, “When you share specifically what was great and why it was great publicly, not only does it have more meaning for the person being praised, it helps the whole team learn something new.”

-One example of an effective public praise came recently from the sports world.
+One example of an effective public praise comes from the sports world.
 Denver Broncos star linebacker Von Miller, the MVP of Super Bowl 50, crashed a 2017 team employee recognition event in order to personally offer his thanks for their work.
 He noted the team couldn’t achieve peak performance if it wasn’t for the tireless efforts of groundskeepers, stadium workers, and equipment managers.

 By taking his praise public, Miller amplified the behind-the-scenes work of those who go largely unnoticed by everyday football fans.